Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

     printf("%d is divisible by %d\n", n, d);
 ```

-Converting an ordinary loop into one with an empty body doesn’t buy much: the new loop is often more concise but usually no more efficient.
+Converting an ordinary loop into one with an empty body doesn't buy much: the new loop is often more concise but usually no more efficient.
 In a few cases, though. a loop with an empty body is clearly superior to the alternatives.
-For example, we’ll find these loops to be handy for reading character data.
+For example, we'll find these loops to be handy for reading character data.

 <!-- START: div -->
 <div class="infoBox">